 Dame Katherine Grainger, DBE

-With Olympic silver at Rio 2016, gold at London 2012 to add to her silver medals from Sydney in 2000, Athens in 2004, and Beijing in 2008, as well as six World Championship titles in her collection, Katherine is Britain’s most decorated female Olympic athlete and the first British woman to win medals at five successive games.
-Since 2015 she has been Chancellor of Oxford Brookes University and is currently Chair of UK Sport.
+With Olympic gold at London 2012 and silver at Rio 2016 to add to her silver medals from Sydney in 2000, Athens in 2004, and Beijing in 2008, as well as six World Championship titles in her collection, Katherine is Britain’s most decorated female Olympic athlete and the first British woman to win medals at five successive Olympic Games.
+Since 2015 she has been chancellor of Oxford Brookes University and is currently chair of UK Sport.